Nonamenable subforests of multi-ended quasi-pmp graphs: Maximal forest as a random subgraph

-We recall that locally compact group is called \defn{unimodular} if its left Haar measure is also right-invariant.
-The automorphism group $\Aut(G)$ of a \textit{connected} locally finite graph $G := (V,E)$ is a locally compact group when equipped with the topology of pointwise convergence.
-Thus, the graph $G$ is called \defn{unimodular} if $\Aut(G)$ is unimodular.
+Recall that a locally compact group is called \defn{unimodular} if a left Haar measure is also right-invariant.
+A \textit{connected} locally finite graph $G := (V,E)$ is called \defn{unimodular} if its automorphism group $\Aut(G)$ is, where $\Aut(G)$ is equipped with the topology of pointwise convergence.
 We refer to \cite{BLPS99inv,LyonsBook} for a survey of unimodular automorphism groups and their significance for random subgraphs.

+Let $\Gamma$ be a locally compact group acting transitively on a countable set $V$ such that the stabilizer $\Gamma_v := \{\gamma\in\Gamma \mid \gamma v=v\}$ of each $v \in V$ is compact.
+In the context of percolation theory, the following framework is usually stated for a closed subgroup $\Gamma \le \Aut(G)$, but since it relies only on the transitivity of the action $\Gamma \acts V$ and not the graph structure, we present it here in a more general form.